ds-modules/curriculum-guide/connector/instructor/student-help.md

 ## Graders/Readers

 Grading is NOT the responsibility of student developers or connector associates.
-If you would like DSEP to match you with a paid student grader/reader, please discuss this with Cathryn Carson.
+If you would like a paid student grader/reader, please discuss this with Ryan Edwards.